-The winner will receive free registration to the ABC annual international conference, travel support up to S1000 USD cash, and a check for \$1500 USD cash.
+The winner will receive free registration to the ABC annual international conference and a monetary award.
 In addition, the recipient will receive a year's membership in ABC.
 In return, the recipient will present his or her innovative ideas at the following year's conference plenary session.